dcdpr/did-btcr2/mdbook/src/data-structures.md

 For the purposes of interoperability, this specification defines data structures using the data model defined by the DID core v1.1 specification {{#cite DID-CORE}}.

-Concrete representations of these data structures MUST conform to {{#cite JSON-LD}}.
+Concrete representations of these data structures MUST conform to the JSON-LD 1.1 specification {{#cite JSON-LD}}.

 All SHA-256 hashes {{#cite SHA256}} that appear in concrete representations of these data structures MUST be encoded as a string using the `"base64url"` {{#cite RFC4648}} encoding.